Your Cart

 We keep the jargon lite and explain it when we use it

 This eBook reflects this philosophy and is specially written in plain English.
 It is also illustrated with full-color photographs and illustrations to show you precisely what you need to know.
-This eBook has been fine-tuned over many years in a classroom setting, which ensures each of the tips works extremely well in the real world.
+This eBook has been fine-tuned over many years in a classroom setting, ensuring each tip works extremely well in the real world.

 Composition Tips